crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

 The first point is important to get runnable code, otherwise formatting or explanations will make the process fail when passing the model's response to the compiler.

-The point two avoids the model from including the specs (thus duplicating it as you'll see in the next section)
+The point two prevents the model from including the specs (thus duplicating it as you'll see in the next section)

-The point three is relevant because can try to import libraries unavailable on our development environment setup (basically *swiftc*) making the run fail.
+The point three is relevant because the model can try importing libraries unavailable on our development environment setup (basically *swiftc*) making the run fail.

 ## Automation